danraskin/weekend-redux-feedback-loop/README.md

-# Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description

-This project integrates React, Redux, client->server requests (Axios), and server-database requests (SQL), and some basic MUI for display and styling.
+This project integrates React, Redux, client->server requests (Axios), and server->database requests (SQL), and some basic MUI for display and styling.

 App mimics a customer review form, specifically modelled after the daily review form students submit at Prime Digital Academy.